NotTimTam/jtf/SYNTAX.md

     -   "data": An object that functions as an array-like structure, where each key represents the (0-based) index of a row.
 The indeces do not need to be in order.
 Due to the nature of JSON/JS Objects, when more than one of the same key are present, the latter-most overwrites the rest.
         -   Each value within the table's "data" object is an object representing a row of data.
         -   Within each row object, keys represent the (0-based) indices of each column, and values represent the content of the column. (i.e., the cell) The indeces function similarly to the row indeces mentioned above.
-        -   Column content (cells) can be a string, number, or boolean.
+        -   Column content (cells) can be a string, number, boolean or `null`.
 Both empty strings `""`, and `null` are considered "empty" cells.
 -   Each table object **can** contain the following keys, but will be considered valid without them:
     -   "style": A [style array](#style-array) that applies only to this table.